mashadious/Dc-Electric-Car/README.md

 # Dc-Electric-Car
-I designed and built an electric car for 2 passengers that is powered mainly by solar power.
+This is my bachelor Project where I designed and built an electric car for 2 passengers that is powered mainly by solar power, coping with the difficulty of limited resources in the egyotian market.
+So I made the card of components that are localy resourced.

+Abstract
+This thesis deals with avoiding the reliance on the limited source of energy such as petroleum, also as the global warming increasingly threatening our planet earth.
+In an attempt to avoid these two main problems is to use renewable energy instead, which is limitless, free, and pollution free.
+Developing the car by using solar energy as their only source of energy for supporting the car with energy.
+Using solar panels, they collect it during the day for storing this energy into batteries to be used to operate the car.
+Its major advantage lies in the fact that it is simple and versatile, which makes it applicable to a large range of cars of different weight loads, and different speeds.

 Front View             |  Back View